ipfs/specs/protocol/README.md

 The IPFS **Block Exchange** takes care of negotiating bulk data transfers.
-Once nodes know each other -- and are connected -- the exchange protocols govern how the transfer of content-addressed blocks occurrs.
+Once nodes know each other -- and are connected -- the exchange protocols govern how the transfer of content-addressed blocks occurs.

-The Block Exhcnage is an interface that is satisfied by various kinds of implementations.
+The Block Exchange is an interface that is satisfied by various kinds of implementations.
 For example:

 - **Bitswap:** our main protocol for exchanging data.
 It is a generalization